Employment Opportunities

 PHYSICAL DEMANDS AND WORK ENVIRONMENT

-While performing the duties of this position, the employee is occasionally exposed to outside weather conditions.
+While performing the duties of this position, the employee is occasionally exposed to outside weather conditions and may frequently walk on slippery or uneven surfaces.
+The noise level in the work environment is often loud.

 TRAVEL